Sebbo94BY/teamspeak-dynamic-banner/docs/INSTALLATION.md

 Your next steps should be the following:

+1. Download and install one or more TrueType Fonts as explained under Administration > Fonts
-1. Add and configure an instance
+2. Add and configure an instance
-2. Start the newly created instance
+3. Start the newly created instance
-3. Upload one or more templates
+4. Upload one or more templates
-4. Add a new banner configuration
+5. Add a new banner configuration
-5. Add one or more recently uploaded templates to the banner configuration
+6. Add one or more recently uploaded templates to the banner configuration
-6. Configure your templates for your banner with some texts
+7. Configure your templates for your banner with some texts
-7. Configure the banner API URL in your TeamSpeak server as Hostbanner Gfx URL
+8. Configure the banner API URL in your TeamSpeak server as Hostbanner Gfx URL
-8. Enjoy your dynamic banner :-)
+9. Enjoy your dynamic banner :-)